-Fair and affordable housing has been termed in the both the County's ordinance and the Town's Floating Zoning District as affordable housing, which refers to for-sale homes that are affordable to households earning no more than 80 percent of Westchester County's AMI, and where the annual housing cost per unit, including common charges, principal, interest, taxes and insurance, does not exceed 33 percent of 80 percent AMI, adjusted for family size.
-Rental units must be affordable to households with annual income not exceeding 60 percent of Westchester County's AMI, with annual housing costs including rent plus utilities not to exceed 30 percent of the 60 percent AMI, adjusted for family size.
+Fair and affordable housing has been defined in both the County's ordinance and the Town's Floating Zoning District as affordable housing, which refers to for-sale homes that are affordable to households earning no more than 80% of Westchester County's AMI, and where the annual housing cost per unit, including common charges, principal, interest, property taxes and insurance, does not exceed 33% of 80% AMI, adjusted for family size.
+Rental units must be affordable to households with annual income not exceeding 60% of Westchester County's AMI, with annual housing costs including rent plus utilities not to exceed 30% of the 60% AMI, adjusted for family size.
 All affordable units must be marketed according to rules set forth in the Westchester County Fair and Affordable Housing Affirmative Marketing Plan.

-As of August 2017, the Town has built 10 units of affordable housing at Armonk Commons, located at 22 Old Route 22.
-This development has produced 10 two-bedroom units for sale and will qualify under the settlement.
-All 10 units will be sold to households at or below 80 percent of AMI.
-In addition, the single-family home located at 3 Maryland Avenue is available for sale, meeting eligibility requirements that the applicant's household income must be at or below 80 percent of the County's AMI.
+As of August 2017, 10 units of affordable housing have been built at Armonk Commons, located at 22 Old Route 22.
+This development has produced 10 two-bedroom units for sale and qualifies under the settlement.
+All 10 units will be sold to households at or below 80% of AMI.
+In addition, the single-family home located at 3 Maryland Avenue has been designated as an affordable unit by Westchester County, meeting eligibility requirements that the applicant's household income must be at or below 80% of the County's AMI.
 The Town has also approved a proposal for an additional six units of affordable housing at 170 Bedford Road.

-30.0% 25.0% 20.0% 15.0% 10.0% 5.0% 0.0% <10% 10-14.9% 15 - 19.9% 20-24.9% 25-29.9% 30-34.9% 35-39.9% 40-49.9% 50% or more Not computed ■ Westchester Greenwich Bedford Mount Pleasant ■ New Castle ■ North Castle ■ Pound Ridge ■ White Plains ■ Harrison
+30.0% 25.0% 20.0% 15.0% 10.0% 5.0% 0.0% <10% 10-14.9% 15 - 19.9% 20-24.9% 35-39.9% 50% or more Not computed ■ Westchester ■ Greenwich Bedford ■ Mount Pleasant ■ New Castle ■ North Castle ■ Pound Ridge ■ White Plains ■ Harrison